afofa/ADA2017-Homeworks/project/README.md

 	* How different are tweets sent in Zurich than tweets sent in Lausanne?

 * How languages are represented in tweets?
 	* Depending on location, how ratios of languages of tweets change?
-H
-	* How do these change in different regions of Switzerland depending on official language (German, French, Italian, Romansh) of the region?
-(Use dataset about demographics of Switzerland)
+	* How do these change in different regions of Switzerland depending on official language (German, French, Italian, Romansh) of the region? (*Use dataset about demographics of Switzerland*)
 	* Are there a significant number of tweets sent in languages which are not official languages in Switzerland?
 If there are, which languages are well represented and in which locations these tweets are sent?
-Can any information be inferred about immigration by examining language of tweets? *Using dataset about demographics of Switzerland*
+Can any information be inferred about immigration by examining language of tweets? (*Using dataset about demographics of Switzerland*)
 * Are there any peak in usage, very low or very high sentiment score compared to any others?
 	* When do these trends occur?
-	* Is there an important local or global event before or during these trends? *Using dataset containing important local or global events*
+	* Is there an important local or global event before or during these trends? (*Using dataset containing important local or global events*)
 	* How is an important local or global event received by Swiss Twitter users?
-Is there a difference between their response and response of global Twitter users? *Using Global Twitter dataset*
+Is there a difference between their response and response of global Twitter users? (*Using Global Twitter dataset*)

 ## Dataset